strandriamanalina/tidying/README.md

 - tidyr must be at least v1.0.0 (because of te use of tidyr::pivot_longer() function).
-- Code for reading the data (assuming the "output.csv" file is the working directory) data <- read.table("./output.csv", header = TRUE)
+- Code for reading the data (assuming the "output.csv" file is the working directory) data <- read.table("./output.csv", header = TRUE) View(data)

-How all of the scripts work and how they are connected ?
+How do all of the scripts work and how they are connected ?
 ==================================================================

 0) Initial step : This step allows to get a list of dataframes in one place with their original name for easy access.